 Emergency Food Providers map of the region

-The most well-known food bank service, The Trussell Trust now has 54 distribution points in Greater Manchester but there are many more emergency food providers including churches, community centres, charities, and local action groups.
+The most well-known food bank service, The Trussell Trust, now has over 50 distribution points in Greater Manchester but there are many more emergency food providers including churches, community centres, charities, and local action groups.

 In Greater Manchester, GMPA has mapped 169.

 We created this Emergency Food Providers map, which was launched in January 2017, as we believed that a single source didn’t exist and we hoped that it would be useful and informative.

 An almost unexpected outcome has been that it is also a very powerful image demonstrating how critical the situation in the region is at the start of 2017.